Alijadores de Tampico: History

-After 1979, Tampico was once again removed from the league.
+After the 1979 season, Tampico was once again removed from the league, with the franchise moving to Toluca, becoming the Osos Negros de Toluca.
 The franchise once again returned in 1983 and was renamed the Astros de Tampico for that season, playing again as the Alijadores in 1984.
 Since then, no other team based in Tampico has participated in Mexican professional baseball.